 - Put about 2 ¾ cups of the batter into a separate bowl and stir in the rest of the oats and the coconut.
 This batter is going to be used for the muffin tops.

-- Spoon about 2 ½ Tbsp of the plain (coconut-free) batter into the bottom of muffin papers.
-Top with about 1 ½ Tbsp of the topping batter with extra oats and coconut.
+- Spoon about 2 ½ tablespoon of the plain (coconut-free) batter into the bottom of muffin papers.
+Top with about 1 ½ tablespoon of the topping batter with extra oats and coconut.

 - Bake muffins for about 18-20 minutes until the tops are turning golden and a toothpick inserted into the center comes out clean.
 Let cool in tins for a couple minutes before moving to wire racks to cool completely.